ibm-cloud-docs/cis/cis-cli-overview.md

 **NAME**

-  `overview` - Show the overview information for an instance.
+  `cloud-internet-services overview` - Show the overview information for an instance.

 **USAGE**

-  `ibmcloud cis overview [-i, --instance INSTANCE_NAME]`
+  `ibmcloud cis overview DNS_DOMAIN_ID [-i, --instance INSTANCE_NAME] [--output FORMAT]`

 **OPTIONS**

- `-i, --instance INSTANCE_NAME`  (Optional) Instance name.
+ `-i, --instance INSTANCE_NAME`  Instance name.
 If not set, the context instance specified by `ibmcloud cis instance-set` is used.
+ `--output FORMAT`    Specify output format, only JSON is supported now.

 **Output messages**